vsergeev/c-periphery/docs/serial.md

 ``` c
 int serial_output_waiting(serial_t *serial, unsigned int *count);
 ```
-Query the number of bytes waiting to be written to the serial port.
+Get the number of bytes waiting to be written to the serial port.

 `serial` should be a valid pointer to a Serial handle opened with `serial_open()` or `serial_open_advanced()`.